You can’t get enough boats! How about up-cycling your milk or juice cartons into fun, kids, sailing boats!

 I put them in my bath and by gently blowing air, saw our milk carton sail boats drift to and thro.

 There are two options, both are brilliant at getting your kids to get creative.
-Whether it’s putting their mark on it, or simply role play and escape to some tropical Isand!
+Whether it’s putting their mark on it, or exploring different means of travel!

-The first, are a set of boats from Baker Ross, quick, fun and ready to sail away and you get to decorate them!
+The first is a set of boats from Baker Ross, quick, fun and ready to sail away and you get to decorate them!

-The second, is from KIDLY UK, a lovely wooden boat with sail, that stands alone and kids can use their imagination in any adventure they desire!
+The second is from KIDLY UK, a lovely wooden sailing boat circuit and kids can use their imagination in any adventure they desire!

 Besides, your craft project, If you are looking for a quick solution and want boats that are ready made and all you have to do is decorate them? then check out these 5 cute, colourful boats, you add the final touches and decorate with some fun waterproof pens.
 Baker Ross, has everthing you need to get your kids started and ‘Ahoy, me hearties!
 All hand hoy!’